 How Google My Business Makes Life Easier for Local Businesses

 Google My Business is a one-stop shop for local business owners, DeVoll said.
-Maintaining their GMB presence is the top way to deliver on those queries with local intent.
+Claim your business on Google is step one.
+Furthermore, maintaining your GMB presence is the top way to deliver on those queries with local intent.

 GMB is delivering on the needs of SMBs, but is it scaleable?